What taxes and costs are involved in selling my property in Tenerife?

 You’ll need to consider a number of costs when you sell.
-Just as when you buy a property in Tenerife there are costs, there are costs to sell one as well.
+Just the same as when you buy a property in Tenerife there are costs, there are costs and taxes to sell one too.

-If you bought the property years ago and there were no street lamps and no rubbish collection, for example, your tax could be higher than that of a vendor that bought in an established area.
+Here’s an example; if you bought the property years ago and there were no street lamps, your tax could be higher than that of a vendor that bought at the same time as you but in a more established area.

 If you are not fiscally resident here, then you will also have 3% of the property sales price retained by the Spanish tax authority – Hacienda.

-This is to cover a certain amount of the capital gains over the years of ownership and other taxes that may not have been paid by the vendor.
+This is to cover some or all of the capital gains over the years of ownership and other taxes that may not have been paid by you, the vendor.

 If there’s more Capital Gains tax, then Hacienda will possibly come after you for that extra to top up the balance.

-By the way, even if you are not fiscally resident but you are up to date with your non-resident taxes then your fiscal advisor should be able to reclaim the retention for you…even if you are behind with your taxes, it might still be worth looking at to retain what’s left.
+By the way, even if you are not fiscally resident but you are up to date with your non-resident taxes and don’t owe any more money to Hacienda for the Capital Gains tax then your fiscal advisor or gestor should be able to reclaim the retention for you.